Product Name: SiteGround

 SiteGround offers cPanel, a popular web hosting dashboard.
 If you have ever used a hosting service, chances are you have used cPanel hosting at some instance or the other.

-There are various aspects of Siteground that makes it stand out from other hosting services.
+There are various aspects of SiteGround that makes it stand out from other hosting services.
 Let us take a look at all the noteworthy features in this detailed SiteGround review.

-Google cloud infrastructure
+Google Cloud infrastructure

-This is one of the underlooked feature that a lot of hosting, and reviewers are not vocal about.
+This is one of the underlooked features that a lot of hosting, and reviewers are not vocal about.
 The server infrastructure plays a major role in how your website would perform in different geo-location.

 Here are some less known advantages of hosting on Google cloud via SiteGround: